 11-year-old girl catches fish with human-like teeth

-OKLAHOMA CITY (AP) - An 11-year-old Oklahoma girl has quite the fish tale after catching a native South American fish with human-like teeth.
+OKLAHOMA CITY (AP) — An 11-year-old girl has quite the fish tale: A rare pacu with human-like teeth chomped down on the worm at the end of her line while she was fishing with her grandparents and brother in an Oklahoma lake.

+But Kennedy Smith isn't exaggerating when she describes her catch.
+Caddo County Game Warden Tyler Howser confirms that the fish was a pacu, a relative of the piranha that is native to South America and can grow up to 50 pounds (22 kilograms).

+Kennedy's fish weighed about 1 pound (half a kilogram), according to Howser and Kennedy's grandmother Sandra Whaley.

 Previous